Jeff Nesmith

-Hollis Jefferson "Jeff" Nesmith Jr. (June 28, 1940), was born in Hillsborough County, Florida.
-He is an American journalist and author.
-In 1998 while at the Dayton Daily News, he won the Pulitzer Prize for National Reporting with Russell Carollo for uncovering mismanagement in military healthcare.
+Hollis Jefferson Nesmith Jr. (June 28, 1940 – January 13, 2023) was an American journalist and author.
+During his time at the Dayton Daily News, he won the 1998 Pulitzer Prize for National Reporting with Russell Carollo for uncovering mismanagement in military healthcare.

 Nesmith graduated with his bachelor's degree from the University of Florida School of Journalism in 1963.
-He is the author of No Higher Honor, published in 1999, a history of the USS Yorktown, frequently referred to as "Uncle Joe's boat."
+He was the author of No Higher Honor, published in 1999, a history of the USS Yorktown, frequently referred to as "Uncle Joe's boat."
 Nesmith served on the Reporters Committee for Freedom of the Press steering committee from 1999 through 2002.

 Career

-After graduation, Nesmith worked as a part-time reporter with the Plant City Courier in Florida and then taught 12th grade at Howey Academy, in Florida from 1963 to 1964.
+After graduation, Nesmith worked as a part-time reporter with the Plant City Courier in Florida and then taught 12th grade at Howey Academy from 1963 to 1964.

-His first full-time job in the news business was as an obituary writer for the Atlanta Constitution, he continued with the Constitution, as a reporter covering the police, city government and, state politics.
+His first full-time job in the news business was as an obituary writer for the Atlanta Constitution.
+He continued with the Constitution as a reporter covering the police, city government, and state politics.
 By 1968, Nesmith was the assistant city editor at the Constitution.
-He briefly worked at the Philadelphia Evening Bulletin, before the paper "crumbled," returning to work with Cox News Service, at the Washington D.C. bureau.
+He briefly worked at the Philadelphia Evening Bulletin before the paper "crumbled," returning to work with Cox News Service at the Washington D.C. bureau.
 Nesmith worked on projects with the Dayton Daily News, one of three Ohio newspapers owned by Cox.
 In his last position with Cox, he served as Correspondent for Health and Science.

-Nesmith was a finalist for the Pulitzer for national reporting in 1996, with Carol Hernandez, Russell Carollo and Cheryl Reed, for his contributions on two articles, "Military Secrets" and "Prisoners on the Payroll."
+Nesmith was a finalist for the Pulitzer for national reporting in 1996, along with Carol Hernandez, Russell Carollo and Cheryl Reed, for his contributions on two articles, "Military Secrets" and "Prisoners on the Payroll."